NinaQuik/Pewlett-Hackard-Analysis/README.md

 A fictional Human Resources Department at Pewlett Hackard is preparing for several retirements.
 Using SQL, this analysis determines the number of retiring employees per title.
 It also identifies employees that are eligible to participate in a mentorship program so that management and HR can prepare for the upcoming wave of vacancies in the "silver tsunami".

-Additionally, more complex SQL analysis is used to perform the percentage of retirees per department and number of potential mentors to potential new hires.
+Additionally, more complex SQL analysis is used to perform the percentage of retirees per department and the ratio of potential mentors to potential new hires.

 ## Overview